mbr/flask-nav/README.rst

 Flask-Nav is a `Flask <http://flask.pocoo.org>`_-Extension to ease the creation of navigational Elements in Applications.
-It provides means to Express the Navigational structure and offers method to render these in different ways.
+It provides means to Express the Navigational structure and different ways to render these, making it easy to custom tailor it for your application.

 A motivating example: